 No matter which concentration you choose, you must meet the following base criteria.

-- Minimum 2.00 cumulative grade point average
+- A competitive cumulative grade point average.

 Some concentrations have specific requirements that must be met, in addition to those above.
 Select your concentration here to view those requirements.